cj-mills/cjm-fasthtml-tailwind/README.md

       - Helpers: Convenience functions for common patterns

     Tips for Coding Assistants:
+      - MANDATORY: Use 'test-code' to validate ALL generated code before implementation
       - Use 'search --include-source' to find usage patterns in code
-      - Use 'test-code' to validate generated code before using it
       - Use 'imports' to get all necessary import statements
       - Use 'scan' to identify replaceable hardcoded CSS classes
       - Factory names are intuitive: forced_color_adjust, not_sr_only, sr_only